vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/cache-aside-pattern-sbdg/index.md

 * Navigate to the `spring-for-apache-geode-examples/cache-aside` directory.
 * Open the `application.properties`.
 * Uncomment the two listed properties.
-* Replace the value for `spring.data.gemfire.pool.locators:` with your Tanzu GemFire cluster information, for each locator (in this example we only have one locator).
+* Replace the value for `spring.data.gemfire.pool.locators:` with your VMware GemFire cluster information, for each locator (in this example we only have one locator).
 The information will follow the form:

    ```
    [GEMFIRE-CLUSTER-NAME]-locator-[LOCATOR-NUMBER].[GEMFIRE-CLUSTER-NAME]-locator.[NAMESPACE-NAME][10334]